alekplay/notes/Business/Getting your business started.md

 ### Getting your business started

 There are a lot of misconceptions when it comes to doing your own thing.
-These are some advice to get you off the ground.
+This is advice to get you off the ground.

 #### 1. Ignore the "real world"